Updated: Aug 6, 2022

 Nono's is a home-based business that specializes in birria-based dishes, including quesabirria tacos with cheese and consommé.
 Find menu and ordering information on their Instagram.

-This Alexandria taqueria offers “Birria” on their menu, which comes with two quesabirria tacos served with a side of consommé.
+Taqueria Picoso in Alexandria offers “Birria” on their menu, which comes with two quesabirria tacos served with a side of consommé.

-Did I miss a business offering quesabirria tacos in the DMV?
+Did I miss a business offering quesabirria tacos?
 Drop a comment below and let me know so that I can add them!

-This post includes some home-based businesses, which I note clearly whenever I am aware of it.
+NOTE: This post may include some home-based businesses, which I note clearly whenever I am aware of it.
 Their operations may or may not comply with local cottage food business laws.
 For many marginalized communities, home-based food businesses are a common avenue for economic advancement and growth.
 As such, they are an essential part of the local foodscape.
-However, any action you take based on the information shared on this blog is strictly at your own risk, and none of the authors, administrators, vendors, or anyone else connected with Feed The Malik can be held responsible for any adverse reactions or outcomes.
+However, any action you take based on the information shared here is strictly at your own risk, and none of the authors, administrators, or any employees or contractors for Feed The Malik can be held responsible for any adverse reactions or outcomes.